Skip to Content

 Saturday 7th of January 2023

 Hi, it really depends and a one-way rental is not always more expensive.
 It's quite common for travelers to start in one Baltic State and end in the other, so many car rental companies are offering quite normal prices for one-way rentals.
 But you'd have to check what cars/prices are available for your travel dates and decide based on that.
-We personally always use this website for our car hire.
 We're just back from a trip where we rented a car with a drop-off a few thousand kilometers away and they didn't even charge us any one-way fees.
 So you never know until you check.
 Good luck!

 Kari Zabel